mybema/mybema-config/readme.md

     cp playbooks/digital_ocean_token.yml.example playbooks/digital_ocean_token.yml

-Create a new VPS and update the root password:

-    ruby 1_create_vps.rb

-Add your IP to a new hosts file:

-    cp playbooks/hosts.example playbooks/hosts

-Copy your SSH key onto the VPS:

-    ruby 2_copy_ssh_keys.rb
+Add your Amazon S3 keys to:

+    playbooks/roles/deploy/templates/secrets.yml.j2

-Run the playbook to bootstrap the VPS:
+Run the rake task to provision your Mybema droplet:

-    ruby 3_bootstrap_vps.rb
+    rake
-    # password is mypass
+    # your deploy password is mypass

-Run the rest of the setup using the setup playbook:

-    ruby 4_setup_vps.rb

 Destroying the droplet
 ======================
 If you want to completely destroy the droplet, run the following:

-    ruby 5_destroy_vps.rb
+    rake destroy_vps

 Note that this is permanent and you will not be able to get your data back.